Rate cut fuels record fall as consumers see no return on cash

 The survey asks those polled whether they believe now is a good time to save.
 The same report showed a rise of 9 points in people’s view on whether now was a good time to make a major purchase.

 “People are saying to themselves: ‘I am not getting any return so I may as well go out and treat myself and spend.’
-So rather than squirrelling money away at this time, they decide that this is the time to buy the new washing machine or lawnmower.”
+So rather than squirrelling money away at this time, they decide that this is the time to buy that new washing machine or lawnmower.
+Though there still appears to be some frugality in mind as apparently there has been some usage of Raise coupons when people have gone shopping for new products.”

 He added that the widespread news coverage of the cut in interest rates was likely to have affected people’s decision on whether to save money.

 “We Brits are clearly determined to carry on shopping for today rather than saving for tomorrow.
-But I think this is knee-jerk to the cut in interest rates.
+But I think this may be a knee-jerk to the cut in interest rates.
 It will rebalance,” Mr Staton said.

 GfK’s overall confidence barometer also recovered after dipping sharply in the month after the referendum result.
 The headline index rose to a reading of -7 in August, an improvement on the -12 reading in July.